How To Water Your Plants

 Do I need a watering can?

-Thankfully, I was able to answer these questions by working at a nursery, learning from fellow plant lovers, and experiences with my own plants at home.
+Thankfully, I was able to answer these questions by working at a nursery, learning from fellow plant lovers, and experiences with my plants at home.
 I found ways to make watering a very simple experience with no “schedules” or “measurements” to try and remember.
 I am blessed to have met some amazing and extremely knowledgeable individuals who taught me so much of what I know today regarding plants.

 I’ll start by answering each question listed above and close with a plant-watering golden rule I now live by.